The other day I heard from a young mother

 * Threatened to sue judges who are legally standing up to his religious and racial profiling

 And since moving into 1600 Pennsylvania Ave, he has brought a flock of bullies with him including everyone from white supremacists to big business interests who are busy dismantling as many protections as they can.
 These people don’t care about the average citizen.
 They don’t mind taking education from special needs kids or raping our national lands.
-In Washington whoever has the most money and connections has always won, but now we have a bully-in-chief who is threatening to sue people for doing their jobs.
-As judges scramble to keep our system of checks and balances in place and maintain the separation between church and state, he continues to tweet insults and threaten them with lawsuits.
+In Washington whoever has the most money and connections have always won, but now we have a bully-in-chief who is threatening to sue people for doing their jobs.
+As judges scramble to keep our system of checks and balances in place and maintain the separation of church and state, he continues to tweet insults and threaten them with lawsuits.

 It’s no wonder Christian friends have told me they had to unfriend other Christians in the same church because of all the hate on social media.
 It seems the current president has made it seem okay to be a bully.
 Sad to say, even I have found myself afraid to sit next to certain people at church—one man kept telling me before the election how much he hated all of the president’s competition.
 I basically avoided church for the next three months.
 And it doesn’t help when someone puts Trump up on the big screen at church.
 Whatever happened to separation of church and state?
 Don’t we go to church to find hope in Christ and forget about the abusive people in this world?

 We are a country divided and this president is only making it worse.
 He is NOT building bridges—but invisible walls everywhere.
 Walls between the rich and the poor, between the environmentalists and big business, between the white elite and people of color, between the inclusive spiritual and the exclusive religious.
 I would like to say this is just politics, but we are also a church divided.
 The division is getting worse especially in my own denomination where the powers that be are threatening punitive measures against those who have ordained women.
-I honestly can’t believe we are arguing over whether we can pray over a woman because she says she was called by the Holy Spirit.
+I honestly can’t believe we are arguing over whether we can pray for a woman because she says she was called by the Holy Spirit.

 I’ve found some women can be quite bullies too—not so much about Trump as about women’s ordination.
 I can’t tell you how many times I have had a woman online or in person tell me, “I don’t care about women’s ordination.”
 Well, that might not be an issue for her, but if the church doesn’t treat women (or anyone) with equality, it’s seriously misrepresenting God’s character.
 Some Christians will seriously need to get out of the way so Jesus can actually save some people.

 These struggles for equality both within the nation and the church affect people everywhere.
-We might not all be in the arena dripping with sweat and wondering if our loved ones will be deported, or if our child will be hit today, but it’s not enough to claim we don’t support bullying, if we remain silent.
+We might not all be in the arena dripping with sweat and wondering if our loved ones will be deported, or if our child will be hit today, but it’s not enough to claim we don’t support bullying if we remain silent.
 If we in any way, act like we endorse any kind of bullying—including that of the church to discipline people for following their own conscience, then we have lost the Spirit of Jesus.